Short-term Research Associate

-- Member of the Climate Systems and Policy research cluster
+- Member of the Climate Systems research cluster

 Karsten's research interests are in the field of climate modelling and atmospheric aerosols including their direct and indirect effects upon clouds and radiation.
 He is particularly interested in the simulation of the mineral dust cycle (the largest mass contributor to the global aerosol load) and the understanding of the dust emission process in order to refine the dust source description in current climate or dust models.